ahrex/oauth-helper-office-365/README.md

 ## Barebones usage

 The below example is a smoke test of functionality.
-In order for the script to be useful, you'll want to consume the mission mode token somewhere.
+In order for the script to be useful, you'll want to consume the mission mode JWT somewhere.

 ### Generate and save secret